Amid news of a European Super League, the 2020/21 FA Cup finalists have been decided, with Chelsea and Leicester City reaching the showpiece event.

 Recent winners of the footballing competition include Arsenal, Manchester City, Manchester United and Chelsea - but did you know a military team once won the tournament?

-While the sides competing in this year's final are worth millions of pounds, in the mid-19th-century football was still finding its identity, with the military well-represented among the top players of the time.
+While the sides competing in this year's final are worth millions of pounds, football as a sport was still finding its identity in the mid-19th-century, with the military well-represented among the top players of the time.

 'A Dominant Team'